 Yes!
 [Laughs] I think my parents can be a little protective when it comes to subject matter.
 There are roles that look very indie and cool and I think, Maybe this could go to Cannes!
 It would be so cool!
 And then my parents are like, “We don’t know if that’s a good idea.”
 But I do really appreciate their judgment, because I wouldn’t want to be in any inappropriate films.

 What has been your favorite role to play so far?

 I don’t know if I can pick a favorite, because my experience has been so varied.
 But what I loved about The Hunger Games is that it had a fantastic cast.
-It was basically like summer camp.
-We were all in the woods together for three months.
+It was basically like summer camp—we were all in the woods together for three months.
 There were a lot of pranks pulled and sleepovers and that kind of thing.
-It is kind of a rare experience where all the members of a cast like each other.
-There were no conflicts or anything.
+It is kind of a rare experience when all of the members of a cast like each other.
+There were no conflicts or anything!